 While Encroaching Slime would also be vulnerable to silence effects against Face Hunters, it would still offer some defense against Wolfrider and company.
 More importantly, it can actually provide at least a brief respite from getting Charge combo-killed until your opponent is able to deal with it.
 And I think we all deserve that after dying to Charge minions oh-so-many times…

-My original design for this card was that Hero powers cost two additional mana to use, which is why I chose a goblin merchant gambler type for the art.
+My original design for this card was that Hero powers cost two additional mana to use, which is why I chose a goblin merchant gambler type for the art as it reminded me of the Bitcoin casinos I play at.
 I changed the design to be more encompassing, but decided to stick with the same art largely because I have something of a soft spot for the Landro Longshot character in WoW.
 I actually wrote his backstory as part of my designer role on the World of Warcraft TCG, since he was the vendor from whom players received their loot card items in game.
 The first time I went to Booty Bay and saw the actual NPC was pretty awesome – it felt super cool to have had an impact like that on a game of which I was a huge fan.

 In any case, the goal of this design is much like that of the last one – offer players a way to interact with something that they otherwise cannot.
 I’ve discussed my concerns about Hero powers many times before, and I actually think the nature of the Hero powers that do exist is a huge part of the current state of balance in Hearthstone.
 The classes with the Hero powers that are the most outright powerful (Warlock) or the most polarized toward supporting a particular kind of strategy (Hunter and Warrior) are the ones that have the most sustained success.
 The cards matter, of course, but the Hero powers are the things that you have access to every turn of every game.